CaptNikh/Drum-kit/README.md

 # Drum-kit
 A drum kit to play different sounds using JavaScript.
 ## How to use
-Either click the buttons on the screen on press the keys written on those buttons.
+### Either click the buttons on the screen or press the key written on those buttons.